 Posts feature partner companies & may be sponsored.
 Post contains affiliate links & I will be compensated if you make a purchase after clicking on links.
 As an Amazon Associate I earn from qualifying purchases.

-Do you buy a food based on it’s ingredients or are you more concerned with the name on the box?
+Do you buy food based on its ingredients or are you more concerned with the name on the box?

 Which organic products are worth buying?

-IF we only buy organic products from tiny companies who are independently owned what will that do to the number of companies that continue to provide organic food?
+IF we only buy organic products from tiny companies that are independently owned what will that do to the number of companies that continue to provide organic food?

 If we stop buying, for example, Annie’s because it is now owned by General Mills…will General Mills decide to stop making it?
 If we then continue that buying pattern will we essentially remove the most readily available organic foods from the market completely?
 What effect will that have on the general populations’ ability to find affordable and convenient organic food?

 Many organic brands are being scooped up my massive food giants.
 Does this affect which organic products you buy?

 Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
 She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
 She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.